 In particular, the International Journal of Dermatology attests to the proven power of vitamin C to reduce pigmentation.

-There are many great ways to use vitamin C on your skin, one of which is making your own pigmentation serum.
+There are many great ways to use vitamin C on your skin.

 6. How to Get Rid of Dark Spots on the Skin: Rose Water Lightens Your Dark Spots